-Our vegan beef stew is the perfect comfort food for when we fancy cooking with ale.
+Our vegan beef stew is the perfect comfort food.
+Not only it's easy to make but it's incredible for a cosy dinner, packed with veg and full of flavour.
 Having lived in the UK for over a decade, you can see why stews are part of our weekly meals.
 They are affordable and easy to make.
 Besides, you can make a lot of stew on Sunday and have quick lunches for a few days of the week.
 Traditionally, beef stew is made with beef and ale, but our vegan beef stew replaced the beef with strips of oyster mushrooms.
+The oyster mushrooms once cooked to perfection, will melt in your mouth.
+So delicious, you'll want to make this dish all the time!

-The result is still melting in the mouth and the ale really brings out the flavours in the mushrooms.
+The ale really brings out the flavours in the mushrooms, so you won't be lacking any flavour.
 So here's everything you need to know about making a delicious and healthy vegan beef stew.

 Stew is low-cost comfort food.
 It is believed that stew has been made from ancient times and what's interesting is that the oldest evidence of stew was found in Japan.